CiroMdeFreitas/ignite-challenge-nodejs-concepts/README.md

 ---

     This a repository an Ignite course's exercise at Rocketseat, meant for understanding basic Node.JS concepts, please read the DISCLAIMER.

+    Exercise page, beware it's in portuguese: https://www.notion.so/Desafio-01-Conceitos-do-Node-js-59ccb235aecd43a6a06bf09a24e7ede8#79eb359159c94d40855f3ad90f159ecb.

 ---